UMAprotocol/UMIPs/price-identifier-template.md

 # Security Considerations

 Some optional questions to consider: (*Please remove before submission*)
-- How could price manipulation occur?
+- How could pricing data manipulation occur?
 - How could this price ID be exploited?
 - Do the instructions for determining the price provide people with enough certainty?
 - What are current or future concern possibilities with the way the price identifier is defined?